-Your Plextor CD-ROM drive can be set to use one of eight SCSID numbers.
+For those of you without SCAM adapters, your Plextor CD-ROM drive can be set to use one of eight SCSI ID numbers.
 The drive should arrive with its SCSI ID set to 3.
-Accordingly, if you already use another SCSI peripheral, and its SCSI ID also is set to 3, you must change the SCSI ID number of either this peripheral or that of the CD-ROM drive.
-In the past this always had to be done manually.
-If you connect your UltraPleX to an existing SCSI controller, you will still need to go through this exercise of checking and possibly changing SCS IDs.
-If, instead, you bought a Plextor kit with a SCSI interface board, both the drive and the board are SCAM\ compliant.
-Each time you turn on your computer, the drive will internally reset its SCSI ID to avoid any conflict.
-If you separately purchased or already own a SCSI interface board, it may not be SCAM compliant.
+Accordingly, if you already use another SCSI peripheral, and its SCSI ID is also set to 3, you must change the SCSI ID number of this peripheral or the CD-ROM drive.
+In the past, this always had to be done manually.
+If you connect your UltraPleX to an existing SCSI controller, you will still need to go through this exercise of checking, and possibly changing, SCSI IDs.

-Changing the SCSI ID: PX-32XSi
+Changing the SCSI ID:

-The SCSIID number of the PX-32XSI is determined by the placement of jumpers on pins 1, 2, and 3.
-To find the location of pin 1, pin 2, and pin 3, refer to the diagram of the Jumper Block on the previous page.
+The SCSI ID number of the PX-40TSi is determined by the placement of jumpers on Pins 1, 2, and 3.
+To find the location of Pin 1, Pin 2, and Pin 3, refer to the jumper diagram on page 16.
 To change the SCSI ID number, follow the chart below.